droidxp/droidfax-fork/artifacts/README.txt

 *	The page_resultformat.html file explains each raw characterization result data file.
 *	The metricdef.pdf elaborates on the definition of each of the 122 metrics used in our characterization day.
-Finally, the VM package includes the VM for VirtualBox that we created to ease the artifact evaluation, especially for exploring our study and reproducing part of the results presented in our research paper.
+Finally, the VBox folder includes the VM for VirtualBox that we created to ease the artifact evaluation, especially for exploring our study and reproducing part of the results presented in our research paper.
 Specifically, two files are included in this folder: the droidfaxAE.vbox file is the VirtualBox configuration/project file, and the droidfax.vdi file is the virtual disk image that